haaln/char-gen/README.md

 # Character Generator

-a program to quickly generate character name according to common constraints with additional options such as backstory, playthrough-limitations or trivial goals
+a program to quickly generate character name with additional options such as backstory, playthrough-limitations or trivial goals

 ## To-do